 10. I will still have time for myself.

-NOW, I know what your thinking : Bitch you was naive as F*CK!
+NOW, I know what your thinking : Girl you was naïve!
 Its true I was I daydreamed of sleeping when baby slept, OR waking up before baby and making myself look super cute.
 YEAH RIGHT!
 My husband was lucky if I put a clean T shirt on or got out of my pajamas some days.
 I BARELY slept when baby slept because if I did, who would clean the house?
 Walk the dogs?
 Feed the hubby and I?
 Being a mother is being selfless.
 It takes every ounce of you, and about 70 % of your spouse.
 Sure there are people who make it work, but for me, once Pearce was born nothing else mattered.
 My shirt covered in puke and my 2 day dirty hair, messy house didn’t matter because my monster smiled, or giggled or took his first steps and everything else ceased to exist.